Uniforms of the United States Navy: Service Dress Blue Yankee

 The rarely seen Service Dress Blue Yankee uniform replaced the dark trousers and black shoes of Service Dress Blue with white trousers and shoes from the white uniform.
-Prescribed for officers.
+Prescribed for both chiefs and officers.

 Winter Blue

 The Winter Blue uniform was authorized for all ranks.
 Due to its near-black color, it was called the "Johnny Cash" uniform (a reference to the song/album Man in Black by the singer of the same name).
-It was a long sleeve black button-up shirt and black belt and trousers (optional skirt for females), with the headgear either the combination cover (all E-7 and above, female E-6s and below) or white Dixie Cup (male E-6s and below).
+It was a long sleeve black button-up shirt and black belt and trousers (optional skirt for females), with the headgear either the combination cap (all E-7 and above, female E-6s and below) or white Dixie Cup (male E-6s and below).
 Garrison caps were an optional secondary headgear, allowed to be worn for all ranks.

 As a service uniform, ribbons and badges were worn, and officers and chief petty officers wore metal collar insignia, while enlisted E-6 and below wore just the rating badge on the left arm.
 All men wore ties, females necktabs, with an optional silver clip for sailors at the rate of petty officer first class and below, others a gold clip.
 The Working Blue variant omitted the tie and ribbons.

 Working Khaki

 The Working Khaki uniform was worn by officers and chief petty officers, primarily aboard ship or in selected working areas at bases ashore.
 Originally it was simply the Service Dress Khaki uniform worn without the coat and tie.
 Similar to, but less formal than, the Service Khaki, it consisted of a short or long-sleeve khaki uniform shirt, with warfare insignia and badges (i.e. command pins, nametags, etc., but no ribbons) worn on the top of the left pocket, and pin-on metal rank devices located on the collar.
 It also came with a set of khaki trousers, a khaki belt with a gold belt buckle, a command or "U.S. Navy" ballcap (garrison cap optional), and black or brown low quarter shoes, black or brown boots, or black leather safety shoes.
 It was often referred to as the "Wash Khaki" uniform, because it was a 100% cotton uniform that could be laundered but required pressing, differentiating it from the Service Khaki made of Certified Navy Twill (CNT) or a poly-wool blend that is considered acceptable for wear ashore and off base, but which requires dry-cleaning.
-At the beginning of January 2011, the working khakis were replaced by the Navy Working Uniform, although the Navy Junior ROTC still uses them as of 2017.
+At the beginning of January 2011, the working khakis were replaced by the Navy Working Uniform.